Abyhajon/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Exploring command line programs called input or output redirection used to redirect the output of many commands to files,devices, and even to the input of other commands.
+Exploring a powerful feature used by command line programs called input or output redirection which allows redirection of the output of many commands to files, devices, and even to the input of other commands.